Honzitko/iDoklad-Helper/TROUBLESHOOTING.md

 **Solution:** Add user in **Authorized Users** tab

 ### "Could not extract text from PDF"
-**Cause:** Scanned PDF or unsupported format
+**Cause:** Scanned PDF or unsupported format **Solutions:**
-**Solutions:**
-- Enable OCR in settings
-- Configure OCR.space API
-- Test PDF manually
+- Confirm your PDF.co API key is valid and has credits
+- Download the PDF to ensure it's not password protected or corrupted
+- Run the ChatGPT extraction test to review the full API response

 ### "Zapier processing failed"
 **Cause:** Webhook URL incorrect or Zapier down